EnterpriseDB/docs/README.md

 #### Review Builds
 Review builds are automatically created for pull requests.
 These builds are created by Heroku, and only include advocacy content, no other sources.

-### Triggered Deployment
-Because the site pulls docs from multiple repositories, these source repositories may trigger rebuilds of the site when appropriate.

 # Advocacy Docs
 Advocacy doc files are in [advocacy_docs/getting-started](https://github.com/EnterpriseDB/docs/tree/master/advocacy_docs/getting-started)